 Irritable bowel syndrome (IBS) in dogs is way more common than it should be.
 I’ll share some of the most important things that you can do to get your dog’s digestive tract back in order.
 Constant soft, mushy or runny stools with alternating bouts of constipation are classic signs that something isn’t right.
 Don’t ever let this go and simply ignore it.

 Your dog’s IBS is the body’s way of saying that it’s in trouble.
 Especially when the symptoms are continuous.

-If you’re looking to treat your dog’s digestive tract and stool problems naturally and effectively, we recommend that you learn more about our Core Bowel Kit here designed for dogs with continuous bouts of Irritable Bowel Syndrome and Inflammatory Bowel Disease.
+If you’re looking to treat your dog’s digestive tract and stool problems naturally and effectively, we recommend that you learn more about our Core Bowel Kit here designed for dogs with continuous bouts of Inflammatory Bowel Disease and Irritable Bowel Syndrome in dogs.
 Our kit is contains only the most gentle yet effective herbal blends to quickly firm up your dog’s stool, heal the entire digestive tract and build the immune system.

-Irritable Bowel Consists of Both Constipation AND Soft Stool
+Irritable Bowel Syndrome in dogs Consists of Both Constipation AND Soft Stool

 Every day after I walk my own two dogs, we stop at the neighbors and pick up Boo Bear and bring her home with us.
 This way she’s not alone all day by herself.

 It’s very hard for someone like me to ignore issues that other dog owners might not consider critical.
 Every day I witnessed Boo moving her bowels in my yard and leave a mess of soft, runny stool with no formation at all.

 I approached my neighbor and explained how Boo was having digestive issues and she was experiencing many classic symptoms of irritable bowel including diarrhea and constipation.
 Since Boo was recently at the veterinarian and they were unable to find anything, I felt confident that with a few diet changes and additions, we could get her digestive issues regulated.